MerosCrypto/Meros/docs/Protocol/Merit.md

 - contents is the result of a properly constructed Merkle tree according to the data in the Block.
 - verifiers is the result of a properly constructed Merkle tree according to the data in the Block.
 - Every Transaction is unique.
-- Every Transaction has all inputs mentioned in a previous Block or the same Block.
+- Every Transaction has a Verification Packet involving Merit Holders not previously archived on the Blockchain.
-- Every Transaction has a Verification Packet.
+- Every Transaction's predecessors have Verification Packets.
+- Every Transaction's predecessors, if they have yet to be mentioned on the Blockchain, are not mentioned in this BlockBody.
 - Every Transaction doesn't compete with, or have parents which compete with, Transactions archived 5 Blocks before the last Checkpoint.
 - Every Element is valid and doesn't cause a MeritRemoval.
 - Only new Elements are archived.